 Application form to apply for an individual EU Open Specific Export Licence for a musical instrument.

-Notice detailing how to apply for an individual EU Open Specific Export Licence for a motor vehicle to enable its temporary export outside the EU for a period of up to three months for use for pleasure purposes.
+Information on how to apply for an individual EU Open Specific Export Licence for a motor vehicle for its temporary export outside the EU for a period of less than six months for use for pleasure purposes.

 ELU open licence form (motor vehicles)